Application components

 Path parameters as package names

-You can capture URL path parameters by using special package names.
+You can capture dynamic URL path parameters by using special package names.
 Two formats are supported:

 _param_